Nebulon/NebulonON-Collection/README.md

 - Ansible-core 2.10 or higher
 - Python 3.6 or higher
 - Internet connectivity to <https://ucapi.nebcloud.nebuloninc.com/> from host where Ansible is executed
-- Nebulon Python SDK 2.0.8
+- Nebulon Python SDK 2.0.8 or newer

 ## Available modules